 Per the menu, this drink is a combination of white cranberry juice and fig vodka.
 The cast member mentioned that it was essential to stir this one up before consuming it.

 Unfortunately, there just wasn’t enough room to try everything this go around.
-So far, we’ve visited the following food booths:
+Here are a few other reviews:

 - Flavors from Fire Marketplace